jakob-bagterp/index-now-for-python/docs/user-guide/how-to-submit/status-codes.md

 ```

 ## Overview of Status Codes
-According to the [IndexNow API documentation](https://www.indexnow.org/documentation) and this package, the following status codes are returned:
+According to the [IndexNow API documentation](https://www.indexnow.org/documentation) and this package, the following status codes are typically returned:

 !!! info "Typical Status Codes"
     | Code  | Response             | Description                                                                                           |